Compost Giveaways & Resources

 - Climate Change Mitigation: Measures to reduce the severity of climate change impacts.
 For example, recycling organic waste reduces greenhouse gas emissions and the carbon in compost is stored in the soil.

-- Resilience & Adaptation: Ways in which we adapt to current conditions already here due to climate change, such as rising temperatures, drought and more frequent and intense wildfires.
+- Resilience & Adaptation: Ways we adapt to current conditions already here due to climate change, such as rising temperatures, drought and more frequent and intense wildfires.

 Mitigation | Resilience & Adaption |